Earth Observation Systems

 The cost of making Badar-2 was considerably more than the first satellite's.
 Badar-2 is far more complex and sophisticated than Badar-1.
 The satellite is made of an aluminium alloy and had a total mass of 68.5kg.
 It would be launched in a circular orbit of 1050km with an orbital period of 106 minutes.
 A typical pass over Pakistan would last between 10 to 15 minutes.

-The 50-kg Badr-B now in final development will be a cube with side dimensions of 45 cm and a gravity-gradient stabilization system.
+The 50-kg Badr-B now in final development would be a cube with side dimensions of 45 cm and a gravity-gradient stabilization system.
 The project plan envisions a 2-3 year mission for a CCD camera in an 800-km, sun-synchronous orbit.

 A plan to launch Badr-B in 1994 did not materialize, and it was hoped that a ride could 1995 or 1996.
 About eight years after the launch of its first satellite Pakistan was ready for the launch of the second.
 The launching was supposed to be done from the Baikonour Cosmodrome, Kazakhstan in late August 1999 on a Zenit-2 rocket [the main satellite to be launched was Russian ].
 Four satellites--one each from Pakistan, Malaysia, Morocco and the US are mounted on the bigger Russian satellite.
 As per convention the satellite would be known as Badar-2 after its launch.
 The anticipated launch date subsequently slipped to early 2000.